google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 - TOC
 {:toc}

+This page will walk you through on how to use `run_experiment.py`.
 Experiments are started by the `run_experiment.py` script.
-This will create a dispatcher instance on Google Compute Engine which:
+The script will create a dispatcher instance on Google Compute Engine which runs the experiment
+including:
-1. Builds desired fuzzer-benchmark combinations.
+1. Building desired fuzzer-benchmark combinations.
-1. Starts instances to run fuzzing trials with the fuzzer-benchmark builds and stops them when they are done.
+1. Starting instances to run fuzzing trials with the fuzzer-benchmark builds and stopping them when they are done.
-1. Measures the coverage from these trials.
+1. Measuring the coverage from these trials.
-1. Generates reports based on these measurements.
+1. Generating reports based on these measurements.

-This page will walkthrough on how to use `run_experiment.py`.

 # run_experiment.py